erdogant/distfit/README.md

 However, many other distributions can be very similar with specific loc/scale parameters.
 In this case, the t-distribution scored slightly better then normal.
 The normal distribution scored similar to gamma and beta which is not strange to see.
-If you dont understand why, do some homework first ;)
 ```
 <p align="center">
   <img src="https://github.com/erdogant/distfit/blob/master/docs/figs/fig1.png" width="400" />